ksaweryn/pico_placa/README.md

 Branch for testing

-To run the program please use jdk 8

-The open your terminal/cmd and execute
+To run the program please use jdk 8, then open your terminal/cmd and execute:

 java -jar pico-placa-1.0.0-SNAPSHOT.jar <vehicleLicense> <date> <time>